Emily Ratajkowski Boasts Overflowing Cleavage In A Revealing Red Dress With A Racy Top

 Even though Emily decided to play down her pose while being fresh-faced, she made up for the low profile cosmetics look by flaunting an extremely provocative clothing option.

 The aforementioned dress was likely designed to be worn with a shirt underneath but this confidant celebrity did not take that option.
 Instead, she let it all hang out.
-Her ample boobs flowed out of the garment in almost all directions, including her breast’s bare sides and her open-aired cleavage.
+Her ample bust flowed out of the garment in almost all directions, including her breasts’ bare sides and her open-aired cleavage.

 Emily’s midsection was also on show due to the design of the red frock.
 Her tiny waist looked unbelievable while her tummy was super flat and her bare arms were tanned and flawless.